ripienaar/free-for-dev/README.md

   * [CraftMyPDF](https://craftmypdf.com) - Auto-Generate PDF documents from reusable templates with a drop-and-drop editor and a simple API.
 Free plan comes with 100 PDFs/month and 3 templates.
   * [CurlHub](https://curlhub.io) — Proxy service for inspecting and debugging API calls.
 Free plan includes 10,000 requests per month.
   * [CurrencyScoop](https://currencyscoop.com) - Realtime currency data API for fintech apps.
 Free plan includes 5000 calls per month.
+  * [Data Fetcher](https://datafetcher.com) - Connect Airtable to any application or API with no-code.
+Postman-like interface for running API requests in Airtable.
+Pre-built integrations with dozens of apps.
+The free plan includes 100 runs per month.
   * [Dataimporter.io](https://www.dataimporter.io) - Tool for connecting, cleaning, and importing data into Salesforce.
 Free Plan includes up to 20,000 records per month.
   * [Data Miner](https://dataminer.io/) - A browser extension (Google Chrome, MS Edge) for data extraction from web pages CSV or Excel.
 The free plan gives you 500 pages/month.
   * [Datapane](https://datapane.com) - API for building interactive reports in Python and deploying Python scripts and Jupyter Notebooks as self-service tools.